QUAREP-LiMi/WG1-Automation/Microscope_Systems/Nikon-CSU_W1/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-This program allows automatic power measurements for Nikon microscopes running NIS Elements (<b> which version?</b> )
+This program allows automatic power measurements for:
+- Nikon Eclipse Ti2 CSU-W1 Spinning Disk (NIS Elements Ver.
+5.x) + Omicron LightHUB Ultra + Thorlabs PM100USB (Optical Power Monitor Ver.
+3.1)

+The underlying hierarchy is:
-This software follows this hierarchy: Nikon macro -> measurePowers.pyw -> TLPM.py -> TLPM_64.dll
+- Nikon macro -> measurePowers.pyw -> TLPM.py -> TLPM_64.dll

 The Nikon macro runs under NIS Elements.
 To make it available: